clairelist/clairelist/readme.md

 - 🔭 I’m currently working on [my fullstack scaffold](https://github.com/clairelist/fullstack-scaffold)

-- 🌱 I'm currently working on a Spring / Java API with PostgreSQL!
+- 🌱 I'm also reinventing the wheel!

 - 👯 I’m looking to collaborate on **a microblogging app**

-- 👯 I'm wanting to learn **typescript**
+- 👯 I'm wanting to learn **Ruby**

 - 💬 Ask me about **building an API in node!**